-Option Purpose AUTOMATIC Use this option to restore a series of full and incremental images.
+Option Purpose INCREMENTAL When you use this option, DB2 may not read the entire image from NetBackup media.
+Consequently, NetBackup logs an error in the activity monitor, which can safely be ignored.
+AUTOMATIC Use this option to restore a series of full and incremental images.
 An automated restore coordinates the restoration of a full backup and all associated incremental backups.
 A single automated restore restores a full backup, an optional cumulative incremental backup, and one or more differential incremental backups.
 HISTORY FILE When you use this option, DB2 may not read the entire image from NetBackup media.
 Consequently, NetBackup logs an error in the activity monitor, which can safely be ignored.
 OPTIONS "options-string" Specifies the options to be used for the restore operation.
 The string passes to the vendor support library, for example nbdb2.so, exactly as it was entered, without the quotes.
 When the options DB2_POLICY, DB2_COPY_NUMBER, DB2_MEDIA_SERVER, or DB2_RESTORE_PRIORITY are specified, the corresponding environment variables and db2.conf keywords are overridden.
-For more details about these options: See "db2.conf keywords" on page 52.
-See "NetBackup for DB2 environment variables" on page 56.
+For more details about these options: See "Keywords for the db2.conf file" on page 56.
+See "NetBackup for DB2 environment variables" on page 60.
 If multiple key=value pairs are specified, they are colon delimited.
 The following example shows colon delimited key=value pairs: DB2 RESTORE OPTIONS "DB2_COPY_NUMBER=2:DB2_MEDIA_SERVER=server8" Specifying this option overrides the value that is specified by the VENDOROPT database configuration parameter.

-PARALLELISM n Specifies the number of buffer manipulators that are to be spawned during the restore operation.
+Option Purpose PARALLELISM n Specifies the number of buffer manipulators that are to be spawned during the restore operation.
 DB2 automatically chooses an optimal value for this parameter unless you explicitly enter a value.